arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 During the decoration step, we also made use of 3 mechanisms: *pas*, *hh* and *Ih*.
 As it happens, the *pas* and *hh* mechanisms are in the default Arbor catalogue, whereas the *Ih* mechanism is in the "allen" catalogue.
-We can extend the default catalogue as follow:
+We can extend the default catalogue as follows:

 .. literalinclude:: ../../python/example/single_cell_detailed.py
    :language: python